MikeDigitize/Getting_Started_With_TDD/README.md

 ## The Spec

 Ok we have a user.
+We have a consumer.
 Now we need to understand how this thing works.
 We need a spec or list of requirements.
-You should get these as part of the ticket but, if not, it's up to you, so take your time to research and list them all out.
+We should get these as part of the ticket but, if not, it's up to us, so let's take our time to research and list them all out.

 What do we need to do to give Joe his Euromillions generator?

-1. Joe needs to be given 7 random balls
+1. Joe expects to be given 7 balls
-2. Joe needs the first 5 to be between 1 and 50
+2. Joe expects the first 5 to be between 1 and 50
-3. Joe needs the last 2 to be between 1 and 12
+3. Joe expects the last 2 to be between 1 and 12
 4. Joe cannot receive doubles in a set, but it's ok for doubles across the two sets
-5. Joe needs the balls in a set to be returned in numerical order
+5. Joe expects the balls in a set to be returned in numerical order

-Ok great, we now have a user story with a spec!
-Now we know what's expected we can start to plan how to approach it.
+Ok great, we now have a user and a spec!
+Now we know what's required we can start to plan how to approach it.

 ## The Approach